POE is the most supported event loop for Perl.

 [Reflex] is an ongoing project to create object oriented reactive building blocks with POE and Moose.
 POE is stable, and its creator is bored.

 The above resources are dynamic and updated automatically.
 The rest of this wiki is not.
 Check the fine print in the page footer for instructions how to edit the site.
-RSS links on the left will keep you apprised of changes.
+You can subscribe to site updates via the RSS links in the left sidebar (the orange ones).

 POE's support resources include mailing lists, IRC channels, where to report bugs, and other support options.